App Support.

 Extra:

 • Type: Set an optional extra layer of authentication (TLS-Auth) or authentication and encryption (TLS-Crypt and TLS-Crypt v2) on the VPN connection's control channel.
-Requires a TLS-Auth or TLS-Crypt secret key file.
+This must match the server configuration and requires a TLS-Auth or TLS-Crypt secret key file.

 • Key: The secret TLS-Auth or TLS-Crypt key file to use.

 • Direction: The direction for TLS authentication, defined by your server.
-Only used for TLS-Auth.
+Only used for TLS-Auth, and should normally be left as Default unless your configuration specifies otherwise.

 Static Key

-Static Key is a very out dated method of authentication which we recommend you do not use but is available for older server configurations.
+Static Key is a legacy pre-shared key method of authentication.
+It is deprecated in OpenVPN and we recommend you do not use it for new connections, however it is available for older server configurations.

-• Secret: The Secret key for the connection.
+• Secret: The static key file for the connection.

 Options

-• Ping Restart: Restarts the connection if no traffic or pings have passed in x seconds.
+• Ping Restart: Restarts the connection if no traffic or keepalive pings are received from the remote host for x seconds.

 Please see this article for more information if you are having issues with ping-restarts.